-The LogiCS doctoral program is a PhD degree program funded by the Austrian Science Fund FWF and run jointly by the three Austrian universities TU Wien (Vienna University of Technology), Graz University of Technology and Johannes Kepler University Linz.
+The LogiCS doctoral program is a PhD degree program funded by the Austrian Science Fund (FWF) and run jointly by the three Austrian universities; the TU Wien (Vienna University of Technology), Graz University of Technology and Johannes Kepler University Linz.
 This program is aimed at highly motivated students who want to work in the field of Logical Methods in Computer Science.

 Why study Logical Methods in Computer Science?

 LogiCS offers an international program characterized by the unique combination of disciplines where logical methods decisively impact practical computer science.